MaybeShewill-CV/lanenet-lane-detection/README.md

 The trained lanenet model weights files are stored in [lanenet_pretrained_model](https://www.dropbox.com/sh/0b6r0ljqi76kyg9/AADedYWO3bnx4PhK1BmbJkJKa?dl=0).
-You can download the model and put them in folder model/tusimple_lanenet/
+You can download the model and put them in folder weights/tusimple_lanenet/ You may also download the pretrained model via [BaiduNetDisk here](https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A) and extract code is 86sd.

 You can test a single image on the trained model as follows